-Let's see who can run or walk the most laps in 20 minutes.
-Researchers say that 20 minutes of running or walking fast is great for almost anybody.
-So, you tell students, we are going to see who in the class can accomplish the most laps in 20 minutes.
-Use your alternative measuring method.
+Challenge the class to see who can run or walk the most laps in 20 minutes.

+Tell students, we are going to see who in the class can accomplish the most laps in 20 minutes.
 Time the event.
-At the end of 20 minutes, have students sit in a circle.
-Have them raise their hands if their hearts are beating faster than usual.
-Applaud their effort.
+At the end of 20 minutes, have students take their pulse.
+Point out that if they were getting good aerobic activity, their hearts are beating faster than usual.

+If they aren't detecting a faster heartbeat, challenge them to pick up the pace.

+Applaud the effort of those who set an enthusiastic pace.

 Have your aide or a student helper do a count -- and declare a winner for the most laps.

-Show the group the graphic "Strong heart, strong body."
+Tell students they are going to be able to compare themselves to 8th graders across America.